Best UK driving test centre near me

 - Distance score (weight 0.30): closer is better.
 Anything within 5 miles gets a full score because that is your instructor's normal lesson radius.
 Beyond 5 miles the score drops linearly to zero at the 30-mile cap.

 Total score = 100 × (pass × 0.40 + wait × 0.30 + distance × 0.30).
 Higher is better.
-The weighting reflects the Confused.com 2025 learner survey, where 51% said they would travel up to 10 miles for a centre with a better pass rate but stop there.
-Distance carries weight because that 10-mile ceiling is real.
+The weighting reflects a simple reality: most learners will travel a moderate distance for a better pass rate but not an unlimited one, so distance has to count against a far-flung centre.

 How distance is calculated